Start planning your trip

-Golden Week is the long holiday period which lasts from the end of April to the beginning of May in Japan.
-We will introduce events to visit and tips to use transportation means during Golden Week.
+Golden Week refers to a series of holidays that lasts from the end of April to the beginning of May in Japan.
+We introduce recommended places to visit and tips regarding public transportation during Golden Week.

-Golden Week (ゴールデンウィーク, GW) is the long holiday which lasts from the end of April to the beginning of May in Japan.
+Golden Week is a series of holidays that lasts from the end of April to the beginning of May in Japan.
 The length of the holiday depends on how the weekend and the national holidays connect, resulting in a week, sometimes even 10 days off.
 A festive atmosphere spreads all over Japan once Golden Week starts as there are a lot of events going on during this holiday.

 Golden Week is the time for Japanese people to go back to their hometowns or travel around.
 Because of this, you will run into traffic jams and crowds at the major transportation hubs.
 So you need to be aware that you might not be able to move and visit places as you want.